 What we don’t do is pay based on getting better.
 That would incentivize providers to get patients healthy with the least number of tests, and images possible so they could move quickly to the next person.
-Instead, the way hospitals, and clinics increase their revenue is through the ordering of tests, images, labs, follow up visits, etc. Because of that, there really is no pressure to reduce costs from their perspective.
+Instead, the way hospitals and clinics increase their revenue is through the ordering of tests, images, labs, follow up visits, etc. Because of that, there really is no pressure to reduce costs from their perspective.

-If you compare the goal of the provider which is increasing revenue and the goal of the patient which is getting well it is easy to see there may be conflict because more tests don’t necessarily mean better care, all it means is more tests.
-That is evidenced by the fact that we pay the most per person and the result is that the United States shows up in 43rd place in life expectancy.
+If you compare the goal of the provider which is increasing revenue and the goal of the patient which is getting well, it is easy to see there may be conflict because more tests don’t necessarily mean better care, all it means is more tests.
+That is evidenced by the fact that we pay the most per person and the result is that the United States shows up in 43rd place, in life expectancy.

 The amount of overtreatment we have can’t be blamed entirely on hospitals revenue generation, physician fears of malpractice, or compensation for additional services.
 The patients play a role as well.
 Many patients have a misguided perception that more care equates to better care.
 As seen in the life expectancy of developed nations, that isn’t the case.
 Patients can also be driven by fear.
 If they are dealing with a major diagnosis, cancer or heart failure, for example, they may be less likely to ask questions about the images or procedures they are getting.
-If your employees were empowered with the knowledge and resource to help them identify the best doctors and facilities in their network, and tools to help them make better healthcare decisions, how many would not want to take advantage of that program?
+If your employees were empowered with the knowledge and resources to help them identify the best doctors and facilities in their network, and tools to help them make better healthcare decisions, how many would not want to take advantage of that program?

 There isn’t anything that we can do about the fee for service structure of our system.
-What you can do is create awareness among your employees that they need to be engaged patients if you want them to be good stewards of your organization's medical plan.
+What you can do is create awareness among your employees that they need to be engaged patients, if you want them to be good stewards of your organization's medical plan.

 You can help your employees to reduce the likelihood they will experience overtreatment through education.
 Make employees realize that their goal when getting any medical care should be to get better.
 If nothing else, get them to ask the question, “will this help me get better?” any time a test, image, treatment or procedure is recommended by their doctor.

 Communicating the following consistently will empower employees to make the behavior change necessary to become engaged patients.
-You can use staff meetings, newsletters, fliers, posters, email, intranet sites or however else you communicate with your staff to educate and communicate the following throughout the year:
+You can use staff meetings, newsletters, flyers, posters, email, intranet sites or however else you communicate with your staff to educate and communicate the following throughout the year: